mujsann/Skrabu/README.md

 # Skrabu
-A Scrabble game for testing different AI algorithms
+A Scrabble game built for yoruba language